 Theological Seminary and has an Advanced Master of Divinity

-doctoral candidate at United Theological Seminary in Dayton,
+Baptist Theological Seminary, and a graduate of United Theological Seminary in Dayton,

 served as Minister of Youth and led the Young Ambassadors